 Day 3 – San Benedicto, 4 dives scheduled

 Day 4 – Socorro, 3 dives scheduled (check in with Naval Station)

 Day 6 – Roca Partida, 3 dives scheduled

 Day 7 – Roca Partida, 3 dives scheduled

 Day 8 – San Benedicto, 4 dives scheduled.
 At the end of this day we will start our departure to San Jose del Cabo

-Day 9 – Arrive at San Jose del Cabo around 11pm.
-Guests may sleep on the boat.
+Day 9 – Arrive at San Jose del Cabo some times during the night

 Schedules and Rates